Trivadis/plsql-cop-sonar/README.md

 ### Run Code Analyis with CI Environments

-You can call the SonarScanner also from Grade, .NET projects, Maven, Ant, Jenkins, etc. The mechanisms are the same as with the command line tool.
-In the end the analyis report is uploaded to SonarQube.
+You can call the SonarScanner also from Gradle, .NET projects, Maven, Ant, Jenkins, etc. Whichever method you use, in the end the analysis report will be uploaded to SonarQube.

 See [SonarScanner](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner/) for more information.

 ### View Code Analysis Result in SonarQube

-SonarQube gathers the code analysis reports per project.
 Here are the results of the previous analysis.

 ![SonarQube Dashboard](images/sonar_1.png)